DataDog/terraform-provider-datadog/docs/resources/dashboard_json.md

 ### Optional

-- `dashboard_lists` (Set of Number) The list of dashboard lists this dashboard belongs to.
+- `dashboard_lists` (Set of Number) A list of dashboard lists this dashboard belongs to.
+This attribute should not be set if managing the corresponding dashboard lists using terraform as it will cause inconsistent results.
 - `url` (String) The URL of the dashboard.

 ### Read-Only